 Why do I need to separate waste?

 Separated waste is worth more than co-mingled waste.
-Every year 30% of recyclable materials is sent to landfills because it has been contaminated.
+Every year 30% of recyclable materials are sent to landfills because it has been contaminated.
 For example, paper sorted from collection points is often comingled with other materials such as cans or glass.
 If separated this could all be recycled.

-Paper reprocessors need paper which has been specifically separated and are prepared to pay to get it.
+Paper reprocessors need paper that has been specifically separated and are prepared to pay to get it.
 The same goes for companies who reprocess glass and cans.
 If you sort your waste, you can reduce contamination and increase value.